openhoat/ant-pebbles/README.md

 ## Usage

-Just open index.html into your browser
+Simply open index.html into your browser

 ## Game rules